When is Star Trek: Picard released?

 When is the Picard spin-off coming to TV?

-Outdoors of North America, the ten-part sequence can be out there world wide on Amazon Prime, launching on Friday 24th January, with new episodes dropping every Friday after that.
+Outdoors of North America, the ten-part collection shall be accessible around the globe on Amazon Prime, launching on Friday 24th January, with new episodes dropping every Friday after that.

-Even though Star Trek: Picard season one hasn’t aired but, season two has already been confirmed.
+Even supposing Star Trek: Picard season one hasn’t aired but, season two has already been confirmed.

 Will Star Trek: Picard air within the UK?